MyJetTools/my-reverse-proxy/README.md

 ```

-### Variables which can be used to populate headers or content
+### System Variables which can be used to populate headers or content

 * ${ENDPOINT_IP} - ip of server listen endpoint;
 * ${ENDPOINT_SCHEMA} - http or https schema of listen endpoint;